jonfra165/Thankyou/README.md

         2.5 Run: CREATE DATABASE testdb;
         2.6 Run: exit;

-3. (MAC ONLY) To download MariaDB on MAC, follow the following steps:
+3. (MAC ONLY) To download MariaDB on MAC follow the steps below or follow the steps in this link: https://mariadb.com/resources/blog/installing-mariadb-10-1-16-on-mac-os-x-with-homebrew/

     3.1 To download MariaDB you first need to install Xcode and Homebew, in Terminal:
         3.1.1 Run: xcode-select --install